aria-ml/dataeval/docs/source/concepts/Binning.md

 :::

 Digitizing is bookkeeping — a relabeling that any downstream count would have produced anyway.
-Binning destroys information that cannot be recovered downstream, and how much it destroys depends on a decision made for you.
+Binning is a summary: it trades resolution for the finite alphabet the evaluators need, and how much resolution it trades depends on where the edges fall. **Everything on this page that involves a decision involves binning, not digitizing.**
-**Everything difficult in what follows is a consequence of binning, not digitizing.**

 ### Reading `factor_info`